vinny1575/spec-kit/templates/spec-template.md

 ## ⚡ Quick Guidelines
 - ✅ Focus on WHAT users need and WHY
-- ❌ Avoid HOW to implement (no tech stack, APIs, code structure)
+- ❌ Avoid HOW to implement (no tech stack, APIs, code structure), but be aware of existing functionality within the project
 - 👥 Written for business stakeholders, not developers

 ### Section Requirements